-It was great to be a little secluded, because animals could wander around the area, like these female impala with her baby we spotted out of our window next to our tent.
+It was great to be a little secluded because animals could wander around the area, like this female impala with her baby we spotted out of our window next to our tent.

 We headed back for some afternoon tea after our first game drive, and prior to our sunset game drive on the first day.
 As it was getting cooler, we were served hot chocolate for Explorason, and a lovely French Press coffee for myself.

 This was fabulous except I forgot about the impending game drive for a moment, and my bladder did suffer during the ‘African massage’.
 Fortunately, our driver found a restroom for me!

 When we arrived back in the early evening our lovely guard came to welcome us, and to invite us to sit by the campfire for a pre-dinner drink and to meet the other guests.

 Now, this really is a salubrious swanky safari camp!